Zoom-Panopto Integration

 - Click on the Settings button (gear icon) that appears underneath the video.

-- Start to type the course folder into which you would like to move the video (note: you’ll need to type your entire course name, such as bmc.BIOL.B100.F20); courses should start to populate automatically, and you can select the correct course from the list.
+- Then, start to type the course folder into which you would like to move the video (note: you’ll need to type your entire course name, such as bmc.BIOL.B100.F20); courses should start to populate automatically, and you can select the correct course from the list.
 Hit the Save button underneath the folder name.

 - This will move your video out of the Meeting Recordings folder and into your course folder.